 For financial liabilities, they are derecognized when the obligation specified in the relevant contract is discharged, cancelled or expires.
 The difference between the carrying amount of the financial liability derecognized and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognized in profit or loss.

-Notes to the Interim Condensed Consolidated Financial Statements For the Nine Months Ended December 31, 2020
+Notes to the Consolidated Financial Statements As at and for the years ended March 31, 2021 and 2020